-Brexit web tangled by spats over when to leave, Irish border
+Brexit web tangled by spats over how to leave, Irish border

 The proposals could be read to mean that Britain would continue to pay into EU coffers during the transition, continue to accept EU laws and even effectively accept its four freedoms allowing free movement of people, capital, goods and services.

 "I am not sure if they fully know what they want themselves," one EU official who spoke on condition of anonymity said.
-"I think that in Britain itself the dust has not settled yet."

-The Financial Times reported earlier on Friday that Hammond hoped for an "off-the-shelf" transition deal with the EU that would preserve existing trading arrangements for at least two years, followed by a further implementation phase.

 The European Commission said that discussions about a potential Brexit transition period could only begin one divorce issues are settled.